Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 Concordium blockchain.
 This involves, for example, downloading information about all the blocks in the chain.

-Among other information, on the """ , networkDashboardLink , """ you can
-get an idea of how long it will take your node to catch up with the chain.
+Among other information, on the `Network Dashboard`_ you can get an idea of how long it will take your node to catch up with the chain.
 For that you can compare the node's **Length** value (number of blocks your node received) with the **Chain Len** value (number of blocks in the longest chain in the network) which is displayed at the top of the dashboard.

-.. _query: /testnet/docs/queries
+.. _query: /testnet/references/query-node.html

 Enabling inbound connections
 ============================